 - Public understanding of EBM

 - Improving drug and device regulation

-All students gain the opportunity to teach and participate in the CEBM's dissemination and media activities.
+All students gain the opportunity to teach, participate in the CEBM's dissemination, media activities and related projects.

 - Stroke Prevention and Atrial Fibrillation Research Group

 - Infectious Diseases Research Group Research Group

 - WHO Collaborating Centre for Self-Care Research Group

 - Centre for Evidence Based Medicine Research Group